Inventory Management for Retail — Periodic Review Policy

 Solution

-We will build a replenishment policy using periodic reviews.
+We will develop a replenishment policy based on periodic reviews.

 Periodic Review Policy: Order-Up-To-Level